wordish/c5_automatic_email_obfuscator/README.md

-# c5_automatic_email_obfuscator
+# Automatic Email Obfuscator for concrete5

 Obfuscates emails automatically in the page source.
+Just install the add-on and you are ready to go.